prysmaticlabs/documentation/docs/how-prysm-works/validator-lifecycle.md

 ## PENDING State

 Before a deposit can appear in the Beacon Chain it must pass through [process_pending_deposits](https://github.com/ethereum/consensus-specs/blob/dev/specs/electra/beacon-chain.md#new-process_pending_deposits) .
 Once processed, the depositor—if new—receives a validator index and enters the activation queue.
-During the brief transition window after the Electra hard fork the usual follow‑distance rule still withholds deposits, but this becomes irrelevant after a few weeks as sufficient epochs have finalised.
+During the brief transition window after the Electra hard fork the usual follow‑distance rule still withholds deposits, but this becomes irrelevant after a few weeks as sufficient epochs have finalized.
-GitHub

 Only a capped number of pending deposits are handled each epoch.
 Because the queue also includes balance top‑ups, not every item results in a new validator.
 The activation churn limit is unchanged: the chain may activate 4 – 8 validators per finalised epoch, the exact number scaling with the total active‑validator count.
 When a validator reaches the front of the queue it receives an activation_epoch; the validator becomes active four to five epochs later—about 31 minutes in real time.